Table of contents

 We had a friend have the management company pay for his move from his last apartment to his current apartment.
 That was at a time when the market was slow and tenants had the upper hand with more leverage.
-It was interesting.
+It was interesting and very creative!

-When we moved from one neighborhood in Brooklyn to another, we were able to negotiate having a 15-month lease instead of a two-year lease.
+When we moved from one neighborhood in Brooklyn to another, we were able to negotiate to have a 15-month lease instead of a two-year lease.